Desvelao/drow/README.md

 __Author__ : [Desvelao^^](https://desvelao.github.io/profile/)  __Version__: `v0.0.1`

 ## Features
-- Support for Subcommands (Command should be exists)
+- Support for Subcommands (Command should be exist)
 - Commands with user cooldown
-- Load commands, events and extensions from directories or files directly.
-- Can extends Eris or your bot client with Extensions
-- Can add custom functionality to some Eris events.
-You always can listen the event.
+- Add Components that can fire at some Eris events or add custom functionality to your bot

 ## Using the bot